dotnet/docfx/Documentation/tutorial/howto_customize_docfx_flavored_markdown.md

 Customize Renderer
 ------------------

-DocFX Flavored Markdown introduced @Microsoft.DocAsCode.Dfm.IDfmCustomizedRendererPartProvider from v2.17.
+DocFX Flavored Markdown is introduced @Microsoft.DocAsCode.Dfm.IDfmCustomizedRendererPartProvider from v2.17.
 In older version, you need to define a new markdown renderer and export a new [markdown service](xref:Microsoft.DocAsCode.Build.EngineIMarkdownServiceProvider).

-Now, you can customize a part of html renderer as a DocFX plugin.
+Now, you can customize a part of renderer as a DocFX plugin.

 ### Default rendering for block code